Ahn Jae-hyun: Personal life

-On March 11, 2016, Ahn was confirmed to be dating his Blood co-star Ku Hye-sun since April 2015.
+On March 11, 2016, Ahn was confirmed to be dating his Blood co-star Koo Hye-sun since April 2015.
 The couple officially registered their marriage at the Gangnam district office on May 20, 2016, and married on May 21, 2016.
 They announced that instead of holding a wedding party, they would donate money to the pediatric ward of Severance Hospital, one of the oldest and biggest hospitals in Korea.
 The pair later appeared in the reality show Newlywed Diary produced by Na Young-seok, showcasing their married life.

 In August 2019, it was reported Ahn requested a divorce from his wife.
 Ahn submitted an application to the Seoul Family Court on September 9, 2019 for divorce against Ku, and it was delivered to Ku on September 18, 2019.
 On October 21, 2019, he deleted all the photos on his Instagram account, which was speculated by the media to be an attempt to prevent further unnecessary issues and controversy about the divorce ahead of his upcoming TV series Love with Flaws.